 Anti-Mullerian hormone ("egg-timer") test

 Genea has, for some time, offered a simple, inexpensive blood test to measure the level of anti-Mullerian hormone (AMH) in female patients.
-The test is a useful predictor of the number of functionally useful eggs remaining in the ovaries (ovarian reserve) and a predictor of response to IVF treatment.
-Ak your treating doctor if your are interested in having this test.
+Sometimes called the "Egg Timer Test" it is a useful predictor of the number of functionally useful eggs remaining in the ovaries (ovarian reserve) and a predictor of response to IVF treatment.
+Ask your treating doctor if your are interested in having this test.

 Blocked fallopian tubes